evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 {% endhint %}

 Let's generate a Test Suite that includes the following:
-* **A Data Drift preset**.
-Each column drift check will be a Test in a suite.
-You do not select a method this time, so the [defaults](https://docs.evidentlyai.com/reference/data-drift-algorithm) - Jensen Shennen divergence and Wasserstein distance - will apply.
-However, you set a custom drift detection threshold at 0.3.
-If the values of distance or divergence are above 0.3, column drift is detected.
+* **A Data Drift Test Preset**.
+It contains individual column drift checks.
+We do not select a data drift method this time, so the [defaults](https://docs.evidentlyai.com/reference/data-drift-algorithm) (Jensen Shennen divergence and Wasserstein distance) apply.
+However, we set a custom drift detection threshold at 0.3: if the drift score is above 0.3, column drift is detected.
 * **Several quality tests**.
+We picked a few individual Tests related to duplicates, constants, and missing values.
 You can pick any individual Tests available in the library and set conditions using parameters like `eq` (equal), `lte` (less than or equal), etc. If no condition is set, Evidently will generate them based on the reference data and heuristics.
-In the code below, we pick a few Tests related to duplicates, constants, and missing values.

 Here is the script that follows the same logic to imitate batch inference: